 What should a No Win – No Fee agreement look like?

-There is no one size fits all template for law firms.
-Though some may be similar to one another, none will be identical.
-However, there are several components which must, or should be mentioned on a law firm/plaintiff agreement.
+There is no one size fits all template for law firms however, there are several components which must, or should be mentioned on a law firm/plaintiff agreement which are:

-- Needs to set out, (in detail) what is considered a ‘successful outcome’ for the plaintiff
+- Detailed information on what is considered a ‘successful outcome’ for the plaintiff

-- May provide for outlays to be paid (possibly with interest) irrespective of the outcome of your claim
+- Outlays to be paid such as professional fees and disbursements irrespective of the outcome of your claim

 - May contain information (depending on which state you are in) regarding an ‘uplift fee’.